Responsibilities of Supervisors/Managers, Senior Executives & the BC Public Service Agency for Conducting Human Resource Investigations

 Overview of the Investigative Process

-Supervisors/managers are required to notify the Agency after being made aware of allegations of employee misconduct that, if confirmed, may result in discipline.
-Once the Agency has been informed, an Agency representative will review the allegations with the manager to determine if an investigation is required.
+Supervisors/managers are required to notify the PSA after being made aware of allegations of employee misconduct that, if confirmed, may result in discipline.
+Once the Agency has been informed, a PSA representative will review the allegations with the manager to determine if an investigation is required.

-Where the issue is determined to be relatively minor, the Agency will support the manager in addressing the matter without need for the Agency to be directly involved in any investigation or review that may be conducted.
-Where the issue involves allegations of serious misconduct, the Agency must either lead the investigation or approve the lead investigator.
+Where the issue is determined to be relatively minor, the PSA will support the manager in addressing the matter without need for the PSA to be directly involved in any investigation or review that may be conducted.
+Where the issue involves allegations of serious misconduct, the PSA must either lead the investigation or approve the lead investigator.
 The process for conducting an investigation then proceeds as follows:

 - Appointment of the investigative team;